Blackfriar Professional Anti-Slip Floor Paint

 Blackfriar Professional Anti-Slip Floor Paint is a tough, durable, high opacity floor coating, containing special aggregates for outstanding slip resistance it is suitable for concrete, masonry, wood and metal surfaces.

-Blackfriar Professional Anti-Slip Floor Paint is a tough, durable anti-slip floor coating for outstanding slip resistance.
-Blackfriar Professional Anti-Slip Floor Paint provides an attractive, tough and durable professional anti slip finish for surfaces such as brickwork, concrete, cement, wood, metal and stone.
+Providing an attractive, tough and durable professional anti slip finish, this floor coating is suitable for surfaces such as brickwork, concrete, cement, wood, metal and stone.

-Blackfriar Professional Anti-Slip Floor Paint's special formulation stops the dusting of concrete surfaces and resists grease, oil and weak solutions of acid and alkali.
-It is ideal for light industrial and domestic floors.
+Its special formulation stops the dusting of concrete surfaces and resists grease, oil and weak solutions of acid and alkali - making it ideal for light industrial and domestic floors.

 Features & Benefits